sudomateo/terraform-training/content/core-workflow/providers-and-resources/README.md

 `aws` provider.
 Similarly, the `azurerm_linux_virtual_machine` resource type refers to the `linux_virtual_machine` resource within the `azurerm` provider.

+### Attributes vs. Arguments

+Every resource has attributes associated with it that differ depending on the resource type.

+Attributes that you can set are called arguments.
+Attributes that you cannot set are called read-only attributes.
+The documentation for a resource details which attributes are arguments and which attributes are read-only attributes.

+Some attributes will not be known until after a resource is created.
+For example, an instance's ID.

+We'll use the term attributes to refer to both read-only attributes and arguments and only make a distinction when necessary.

 ### Meta-Arguments

 All resources support the following meta-arguments that can be used to